 Two characters have a special meaning when typed.
 The ASCII DEL character (sometimes called 'rubout') is not passed to a program but generates an interrupt signal which is sent to all processes with the associated control typewriter.
-Normally each such process is forced to terminate, but arrangements may be made either to ignore the signal or to reveive a simulated trap to an agreed-upon location.
+Normally each such process is forced to terminate, but arrangements may be made either to ignore the signal or to receive a simulated trap to an agreed-upon location.
 See signal (II).

 The ASCII character FS generates the quit signal.
 Its treatment is identical to the interrupt signal except that unless a receiving process has made other arrangements it will not only be terminated but a core image file will be generated.
 See signal (II).
+If you find it hard to type this character, try control-\ or control-shift-L.

-Output is prosaic compared to input.
 When one or more characters are written, they are actually transmitted to the terminal as soon as previously-written characters have finished typing.
 Input characters are echoed by putting them in the output queue as they arrive.
 When a process produces characters more rapidly than they can be typed, it will be suspended when its output queue exceeds some limit.
 When the queue has drained down to some threshold the program is resumed.
-Even-parity is always generated on output.
+Even parity is always generated on output.
 The EOT character is not transmitted (except in raw mode) to prevent terminals which respond to it from hanging up.